Frequently asked questions

 There are no points required for entry to any of our courses.
 In general applicants are required to have their Leaving Certificate and may have to do an interview.
 For some courses it may be necessary to present a portfolio of work.
 For specific course requirements see individual course pages.

-International (non-EU) learners must comply with Irish immigration requirements, and may require one or more of the following:
+International (non-EU) learners must comply with Irish immigration requirements and must present either the appropriate visa or Labour Market Letter.

-• Labour Market Permission Letter
+- Labour Market Permission Letter

-• Letter from the Minister for Justice granting them permission to work in the State.
+- Letter from the Minister for Justice granting them permission to work in the State.

 All courses are delivered through English.
 Learners are advised that to benefit from their chosen course they should be proficient in written and spoken English.
 Learners may be required to do an English Language proficiency assessment as part of the interview process.